Skip To Main Content

 At Hidden Valley High, Mr. Harris' students incorporated a bank while exploring the exponential functions of simple, compound interest, and the monthly payment formula as well as simulated the dynamics of the banking system at large.
 The simulation required students to support a potential borrower with the help of an investor as well as borrow from the Federal Reserve if required.
 Students crafted a final presentation, a reflection using our ORG performance outcomes, and archived their work in their online portfolio.

-WBMS science showcase 2025
+WBMS Science Showcase 2025

 WBMS science showcase